 RT3508 climbs the hill around the walls of Windsor Castle

 Normally a bus allocated for GreenLine work RT 3609 is doing a duty on the 321.
 It has arrived at the extremity of the route, Luton, which was the only location served by London Transport where there were municipal operations.
-Luton Corporation ran its own seervices with a mixed fleet of dark red buses until 1970.
+Luton Corporation ran its own services with a mixed fleet of dark red buses until it passed their operation to United Counties in 1970.

 RT1043 stands ready to depart from Stevenage.
 This was a post-war 'new town' and its bus terminals were conveniently situated with the main shopping area